HARMONIOUS -- Human-like reactive motion control and multimodal perception for humanoid robots: Experiments and Results

 \subsection{Real robot experiments -- collision avoidance}

 The experiments with the real robot were prepared to evaluate the obstacle processing part of the solution, described in Sec.~\ref{subsec:obstacles}.
-We show collision avoidance (visual and proximity modalities) and post-collision reaction (tactile modality) and their combination while the robot keeps position (Exp 11) or moves back and forth between two points as in Exp 2 (Exp 12).
-When visual obstacles are involved, the iCub gaze controller \cite{Roncone2016RSS} is employed to point the robot gaze to an appropriate position in the scene, thus compensating for the robot torso joint movements.
+We show collision avoidance (visual and proximity modalities) and post-collision reaction (tactile modality) and their combination while the robot keeps position (Exp 11, see video S2 in Multimedia Materials) or moves back and forth between two points as in Exp 2 (Exp 12, see video S3 in Multimedia Materials).
+When visual obstacles are involved, the iCub gaze controller \cite{Roncone2016RSS} is used to point the robot gaze to an appropriate position in the scene, thus compensating for the robot torso joint movements.

 Figure~\ref{fig:exp112_photos} graphically illustrates the experiment using snapshots.
-Figure~\ref{fig:exp112_results} shows the operation of the main components of \textit{HARMONIOUS} on plots, focusing on the left arm of the robot (``primary arm'' in these experiments).
+Figure~\ref{fig:exp112_results} shows the operation of the main components of \textsl{HARMONIOUS} on plots, focusing on the left arm of the robot (the ``primary arm'' in these experiments).
 Note that obstacles at or near the robot hand (visual obstacles near the hand or forearm, proximity at the back of the hand, or touch at the hand or forearm) inevitably compromise the task---staying close to the target---whereas visual obstacles or touch at more proximal body parts give the robot the possibility to exploit its kinematic redundancy and fulfill the task while simultaneously avoiding contacts.
-Parts of Exp 11---robot tasked with keeping the end effector position, while complying with constraints from obstacles spawned by the presence of the human---are shown in Fig.~\ref{fig:exp11_res}.
+Parts of Exp 11---robot tasked with keeping the end effector position while complying with constraints from obstacles spawned by the presence of the human---are shown in Fig.~\ref{fig:exp11_res}.
 In Fig.~\ref{fig:exp11_res} (top), the robot starts in a steady state without obstacles around characterized by a zero target distance (first two seconds, green line).
 Once a proximity obstacle is detected, the end effector is moving away until the proximity obstacle constraint disappears from the controller and the target position is reached again.
 Physical contact of the human with the robot hand (around 5~s) and the forearm (around 7 and 9~s) generate constraints and trigger avoidance.
 Tactile collision with upper arm (12-13~s) and torso (14-15~s) generate avoidance but do not significantly compromise the task, as the robot kinematic redundancy is exploited by the controller.